PelionIoT/mbl-cli/README.md

 ```

 Obtain an API key from the Pelion Device Management website.
-When you create the API key on the website, you will be asked to give it a name.
-MBL-CLI will verify the given API key is correct, by matching it to the name created in the Pelion Device Management portal.
-You can refer to your API key by name when executing other commands that require use of the Pelion APIs if you wish.
-However, MBL-CLI will automatically choose the first API key in the User Store when it requires authentication with the Pelion APIs.
 Copy the API key to your clipboard when prompted on the website.

 Store your API key using the following command (replacing `<api-key>` with the real API key in your clipboard).
-This command validates the key exists in the Pelion Cloud, fetches the name you assigned to it in the Pelion portal and saves the information in the User Store.
+This command validates the key exists in the Pelion Cloud.
+It then saves the key in the User Store.

+MBL-CLI will automatically choose the first API key it finds in the User Store when it requires authentication with the Pelion APIs.

 ```bash
 mbl-cli save-api-key <api-key>